Warminster, PA Bankruptcy Lawyer

 Understanding Chapter 7 Bankruptcy

 However, Chapter 7 bankruptcy does not mean that you will lose everything you own.
-The U.S. Bankruptcy Code defines certain types and values of the property that you are able to keep.
+The U.S. Bankruptcy Code defines certain types and values of property that you are able to keep.
 This type of property is known as exempt property.
-An experienced bankruptcy attorney can more fully explain the extent of protections for your property under Chapter 7.
+An experienced bankruptcy attorney can explain the extent of protections for your property under Chapter 7.

 Chapter 13 repayment plans can last for 3 to 5 years.
 Through this plan, you make payments to the bankruptcy trustee who then sends your payments, as divided in your Chapter 13 plan, to your creditors.
 Provided that you make all payments, your remaining debts will be discharged.

 If your debt situation has become unmanageable, contact an experienced bankruptcy attorney who handles both Chapter 7 and Chapter 13 filings.
 A Young Marr & Associates lawyer can provide knowledgable bankruptcy representation.
 To schedule your free consultation, call (215) 701-6519 today.

 ☑ Been paying credit card balances that seem to never go down?

 ☑ Lost your job and are now having trouble keeping up?